ellakoa/postcard-poem/content/posts/the-most-beautiful-morning-light-1.md

 ---
 title: The most beautiful morning light
-description: |
+description: |+
-  Kingsdown beach near Deal Kent has the most beautiful morning light.
+  Kingsdown beach near Deal Kent.
+  A very low spring tide reveals Oldstairs bay
+  Take a walk in the bay as the sun rises and the sea literally falls away.

 aspect: landscape
-image: /img/the-most-beautiful-morning-.jpg
+image: /img/blog-2.jpg
-width: "1161"
+width: "2400"
-height: "1101"
+height: "1612"
 alt: Beach low tide sand and chalk rusted train wheel with chain in foreground Kingsdown chalk cliff in distance
 poem: |-